St Lucia has a bit of a reputation for being a super expensive, luxurious vacation destination.

 By having lunch at your rental, you can easily save $280 overall and if you do the same with breakfast that’s over $500 saved!

-For just a few dollars, you can get some bread, butter, eggs and salt and whip yourself up a tasty breakfast each morning in just a few minutes.
+For just a few dollars, I bought some bread, butter, eggs and salt and whipped myself up a tasty breakfast each morning in just a few minutes.

 However, if you really want to eat out for every meal then there’s still several ways that you can save some money.